cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Alerts, Notifications, and Downstream Actions

-When fraud is detected, you need immediate action.
+When fraud is detected, immediate action is needed:

 * Send alerts via Pub/Sub topics to downstream systems.
 * Trigger Cloud Functions to initiate case creation, notify analysts, or invoke an authorization block.